xulihang/ImageTrans-docs_en/source/gettingstarted.rst

 5. Font.
 6. Sort.
 It can detect panels and display the ranking numbers on text areas.
 7. Source image related.
 It can adjust the transparency of the translation layer and align text areas with the original text areas.
+8. Workflow.
+Run custom workflows quickly.
-8. Edit.
+9. Edit.
 It can rotate or flip images.